-Short info about my next comics, and subscribers-only progress updates
+Short info about my current comic project, and subscribers-only progress updates

 My plan currently, and why the paid subscribers-only update posts

-So I’m going to approach these next comics differently than I have in the past: instead of drip-feeding the stories by page-by-page daily posting I’m going to release the stories in chunks (still for free, of course).
-This is because I’ll be dealing with Christian theological themes, and having a “cliffhanger“ in the middle of exploring some theological argument wouldn’t exactly be helpful.
+So I’m going to approach this next comic differently than I have done my webcomics in the past: instead of drip-feeding the stories through page-by-page daily posting I’m going to release the pages in chunks (still for free, of course).
+This is because I’ll be occasionaly dealing with Christian theological themes, and having a “cliffhanger“ in the middle of exploring something important wouldn’t exactly be helpful.
 In fact it’d be extremely UNhelpful!
 I also want to focus more on quality over quantity now.

-That basically means bye-bye ad-revenue!
-Which has been one of the staples of my webcomic-making income for the last 10 years, before I became a Christian.
-In fact now I don’t want any ads on my new comics!
-So I’m hoping to make up for that lost income through the subscribers-only update posts here on Substack, with the help of those who have the means and interest in paying for such a thing (it’s 5 bucks/month and gives access to (as mentioned earlier) monthly progress updates and behind-the-scenes content, + early access to the comic itself.
+So I’m hoping to make up for that lost income through the subscribers-only update posts here on Substack, with the help of those who have the means and interest in paying for such a thing.
+It’s 5 bucks/month and gives access to (as mentioned earlier) monthly progress updates and behind-the-scenes content, + early access to the comic itself.

-By the way, I’m still currently financially stable.
-I’ve saved up some money the last year, and I still have royalties and residual income coming in from my previous comic (Stand Still.
-Stay Silent, finishes in January 2022) for probably a year, maybe two.
-So I should be able to cover my expenses for the next 2-3 years, while hopefully getting the new comic financially viable.
-That’s of course ultimately in God’s hands, but that’s the plan.
+As a note, I’m still currently financially stable.
+I’ve saved up some money the last year, and I still have some royalties and residual income coming in from my previous comic (Stand Still.
+Stay Silent, finished in March 2022) for probably a year, maybe two.
+So I should be able to cover my expenses for the next couple years, while working on getting the new comic financially viable.
+That’s of course ultimately in God’s hands, but that’s the plan for now.

 Note from Substack.com: To find out more about the company that provides the tech for this newsletter, visit Substack.com.